-(Yours truly as a pre-PPL student.
-Ft.
+(Yours truly as a newly minted Private Pilot graduate of Ft.
 Worth School of Aviation, summer of 1974.)

 After several weeks of frustration spent in the skies over north Texas, I was beginning to feel the pangs of a dead-end position staring me in the face.
 So, when approached by my long-time friend (and college roommate) Rick to consider a job flying my own machine on a scheduled route (and kissing the life of being an underappreciated CFI “adieu”), I jumped at the chance.
 The job would entail single-pilot freight runs, winging packages in small twin-engine aircraft, to small (and large) destinations, all in the dead of the night.
 I had flown with Rick on his freight run for this outfit on many occasions in the past, and was fairly familiar with how it all worked.
 He had since graduated to the big leagues to crew the majestic silver “luxury liners” of American Airlines, so I surely felt that the life of a freight dog just might be a great way to earn a ticket to “the show”.

 (Top: the Aero Commander 680V that my buddy Rick flew Dallas-Little Rock-Columbus, OH, Little Rock-Dallas every night…awesome machine.
 Bottom: Back of his head at FL 190 somewhere over middle America in the dead of the night.)